 Speaking of shoes, stay away from sneakers, flip-flops, stilettos or platform shoes.
 Dress shoes are best for formal interviews, while leather loafers work well for casual environments.

 Casual coats are not appropriate for job interviews.
 If you’ll be commuting to the location on foot or public transportation, find a professional coat, such as a wool trench.
 Otherwise, leave your ski parka in the car.

 Never wear a sweatshirt or hoodie to a job interview.
 This style comes across as sloppy in almost every atmosphere.
 (Sorry, Bill Belichick.)

-Even though you might have hired a resume writing service, researched every aspect of the company and practiced your job interview questions, you haven’t clinched the position until you’ve accepted the offer.
+Even if you have a high quality resume, researched every aspect of the company, and practiced your job interview questions, you haven’t clinched the position until you’ve accepted the offer.